mattcroat/joy-of-code/posts/animation-with-svelte/animation-with-svelte.md

 ## Page Transitions

-Because SvelteKit is the default way to build Svelte apps you might wanto know how to do page transitions and it's a great way to use what you learned so far.
+Because SvelteKit is the default way to build Svelte apps you might want to know how to do page transitions and it's a great way to use what you learned so far.

 To start create a `<PageTransition>` component that accepts a `key` so it knows when the page changes to play the transition and `duration` as the props.